L3-iGrant/cookie-mgmnt/README.md

 | cookiePolicy| Path to the cookie policy file eg.`cookiePolicy.html`|
 | numberOfPurposes| Number of purposes/cookie apps used|

-Here the description on how to fill the details of Purposes/cookie apps which are used.
+Below is the description on how to fill the details of Purposes/cookie apps which are used.

 | Purpose Variable| Description |